pattle/more-menu/README.md

-The "More" Menu plugin
+More Menu plugin
 =====================

-The "More" Menu provides an elegant solution for making menus responsive.
+More Menu provides an elegant solution for making menus responsive.
 View the [project page](http://pattle.github.io/more-menu) to see it in action

-The "More" Menu is released under the [MIT License](https://opensource.org/licenses/MIT)
+More Menu is released under the [MIT License](https://opensource.org/licenses/MIT)

 Usage
 ------